-With regard to social impacts, the primary discrepancies between the RGoB laws and regulations and the WWF's SIPP refer to the status of non-title holders and informal land use, and the commitment to participatory decision-making processes.
+Regarding social impacts, the status of non-title holders and informal land use, and the commitment to participatory decision-making processes conclude the primary discrepancies between the RGoB laws and regulations and the WWF's SIPP.
 First, according to the WWF's SIPP, all users of land and natural resources (including people that lack any formal legal ownership title or usage rights) are eligible to some form of assistance or compensation if the project adversely affects their livelihoods.
 The RGoB laws only recognize the eligibility of land owners or formal users to receive compensation in such cases.
-Second, the WWF's SIPP require extensive community consultations as part of the development of various safeguards documents and during project activities.
-RGoB legislation does not include similar requirements.
+Second, the WWF's SIPP require extensive community consultations during the project in order to develop various safeguards documents.
+RGoB legislation does not include three requirements reflected in SIPP.
+For the purpose of the

-For the purposes of the BFL project, the provisions of the WWF's SIPP shall prevail over the RGoB legislation in all cases of discrepancy.
+BFL project, the provisions of the WWF's SIPP shall prevail over the RGoB legislation in all cases of discrepancy.